 Premium workshops such as our best selling Mastering the Skew-T log (p) Diagram can be bought separately.
 Elite members can purchase any premium workshop for online viewing and will automatically get any updates to the programs for free.
 For an additional fee, non-members can purchase any premium workshop which will be delivered on CD-ROM (please note that Adobe Flash is required).
 Elite members enjoy a 20 percent discount off the price of any premium workshop.
 Once you purchase a premium workshop for online viewing, it's yours to keep and you can view it as often as you'd like even after your membership expires.

-Become a Wx Brief or Elite member and gain seamless access to the Internet Wx Brief Roadmap, a comprehensive suite of high resolution weather guidance specifically designed to increase your situational awareness better than any standard weather briefing you may receive through Lockheed Martin Flight Service or DUATs.
+Become an Elite member and gain seamless access to the Internet Wx Brief Roadmap, a comprehensive suite of high resolution weather guidance specifically designed to increase your situational awareness better than any standard weather briefing you may receive through Lockheed Martin Flight Service or DUATs.

 In addition to all of the official weather reports and forecasts encapsulated in a standard weather brief, the Internet Wx Brief Roadmap also connects you to dozens of other NWS forecasts that provide complementary weather guidance at a much higher temporal and spatial resolution than the official forecasts.
 Whether you are departing in the next few hours or next few days, the Internet Wx Brief Roadmap has the extra tools that will add confidence to your preflight weather planning.